Frank Tate (Emmerdale): Storylines

-In 1997, Kim takes her next plot against Frank by faking her own death, resulting Frank imprisoned for her murder.
-After Frank is released, Kim shocks him by turning up on his doorstep on 22 May 1997. and reveals that the woman who had in fact been killed was a double and, after a heated argument, Frank suffers a massive heart attack.
-As Frank lies dying, Kim utters the last words he ever hears, which were "You're a dinosaur Frank, and we all know what happened to them".
-Zoe finds Frank but it is too late and the true circumstances of his death were unknown until Kim smugly taunts Chris in January 1999 before fleeing the country.
+In 1997, Kim enacts her next plot against Frank by faking her own death, resulting in Frank's being imprisoned for her murder.
+After Frank is released, Kim shocks him by turning up on his doorstep in May, and reveals that the woman who had been killed was, in fact, a double, and, after a heated argument, Frank suffers a massive heart attack.
+As Frank lies dying, Kim utters the last words he ever hears: "You're a dinosaur, Frank, and we all know what happened to them."
+Zoe finds Frank, but it is too late and the true circumstances of his death remain unknown until Kim smugly taunts Chris in January 1999 before fleeing the country.
 Two years after Frank's death, it is revealed that Tate Haulage employee Liam Hammond (Mark Powley), who takes Chris hostage, is Frank's illegitimate son from a previous extramarital affair.
-Chris bonds with Liam but Zoe while attempting to rescue Chris, shoots and kills Liam.
+Chris bonds with Liam, but Zoe, while attempting to rescue Chris, shoots and kills Liam.
 As the police have no proof of murder, no charges are laid against Zoe.
 Liam is then buried next to Frank.